nok/onedollar-unistroke-recognizer/README.md

 Implementation of the [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/), a two-dimensional template based gesture recognition, for [Processing](http://processing.org/).

-> If you like the library and want to support my passion, feel free to make any amount of [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RHL39P97FYZFU).

 ## About

 The [$1 Gesture Recognizer](http://depts.washington.edu/aimgroup/proj/dollar/) is a research project by Wobbrock, Wilson and Li of the University of Washington and Microsoft Research.
 It describes a simple algorithm for accurate and fast recognition of drawn gestures.